 The CHS degree consists of a 124-credit curriculum, including 58 credits from CHS major courses and cognate courses leading to areas of specialty and student interest.
 Program highlights include 12 cognate electives and 12 free credit electives.
-In addition to the University of Scranton's general education (GE) requirements for graduation (refer to the University of Scranton's Catalogue), students pursuing the CHS degree must maintain a minimum GPA of 2.0 and a C in all major and cognate courses in order to graduate.
-Students in the major are required to complete 6 credits of internship experience totaling 350 hours.
+In addition to the University of Scranton's general education (GE) requirements for graduation (refer to the University of Scranton's Catalogue), students pursuing the CHS degree must maintain a minimum GPA of 2.0 (grade of a C) in all major and cognate courses in order to graduate.
+Students in the major are required to complete six credits of internship experiences totaling at least 350 hours.
 In addition to internships, students must also complete a minimum of 80 community-based learning hours including participation in the service portion of the PCPS TAPESTRY program in order to graduate.
 Note: there are other TAPESTRY requirements on the college and program levels.